Face Forward …into my home

 Phase III: Exhibition of Photographic Portraits and Personal Narratives

-The personal narratives and photographic portraits will be presented at Makasi Gate, Heraklion, from 14 September to 14 October 2018.
+The personal narratives and photographic portraits will be presented at the Municipal Exhibition Space (former military warehouse), Pier 1, at the Port of Thessaloniki from 9 November to 9 December 2018.
 The works from the EMST collection that prompted the narratives will be also presented in digital form in the exhibition space, in addition to a short documentary video of the whole project.

-As part of the exhibition, educational programmes for students of all ages will be organized in cooperation with the Society of Cretan Historical Studies/Historical Museum of Crete, as well as parallel events in cooperation with the Social Space, A. & M. Kalokerinos Foundation, and the Development Agency of Heraklion.
+As part of the exhibition, educational programmes for students of all ages will be organized in cooperation with the State Museum of Contemporary Art and the Hellenic Theatre/Drama & Education Network.